DavidGBbr/todoia/README.md

    - Evolution API (for WhatsApp)
    - Tavily Search API (for internet search)
    - PostgreSQL (for chat memory storage)

+> **Note**: The visual diagrams above show the complete workflow structure with all nodes and connections.
+These workflows provide the foundation for WhatsApp integration and intelligent task management.

 #### **Configure Webhooks:**